Khushi2405/CareerEcho/README.md

-# Career Agent
+# CareerEcho

-Career Agent is an AI-powered assistant designed to help users enhance their career development.
+CareerEcho is an AI-powered assistant designed to help users enhance their career development.
 It provides features such as resume analysis and generating professional LinkedIn posts.
+Mre features will be added in the future.

 ## Live Demo
 Access the app here: [Career Agent](https://personal-career-agent.streamlit.app/upload_pdf)